Power Integrations Inc (NASDAQ:POWI) Director Balakrishnan S. Iyer Sells 4,000 Shares

-Power Integrations Inc (NASDAQ:POWI) Director Balakrishnan S. Iyer sold 4,000 shares of the stock in a transaction dated Thursday, February 6th.
-The stock was sold at an average price of $106.51, for a total transaction of $426,040.00.
-Following the transaction, the director now owns 20,240 shares in the company, valued at $2,155,762.40.
-The sale was disclosed in a filing with the SEC, which is available through this link.
+Power Integrations Inc (NASDAQ:POWI) Director Balakrishnan S. Iyer sold 4,000 shares of Power Integrations stock in a transaction that occurred on Monday, February 10th.
+The shares were sold at an average price of $107.80, for a total transaction of $431,200.00.
+Following the sale, the director now directly owns 20,240 shares in the company, valued at $2,181,872.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.

-Power Integrations (NASDAQ:POWI) last released its quarterly earnings results on Thursday, January 30th.
-The semiconductor company reported $5.60 earnings per share for the quarter, beating analysts’ consensus estimates of $0.78 by $4.82.
+Power Integrations (NASDAQ:POWI) last posted its earnings results on Thursday, January 30th.
+The semiconductor company reported $5.60 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.78 by $4.82.
 Power Integrations had a net margin of 45.99% and a return on equity of 9.27%.
-The business had revenue of $114.46 million for the quarter, compared to analysts’ expectations of $114.24 million.
-During the same period last year, the business earned $0.54 EPS.
-The company’s revenue was up 22.7% compared to the same quarter last year.
-As a group, analysts forecast that Power Integrations Inc will post 2.4 earnings per share for the current year.
+The firm had revenue of $114.46 million for the quarter, compared to analyst estimates of $114.24 million.
+During the same period in the previous year, the firm posted $0.54 EPS.
+The company’s revenue for the quarter was up 22.7% compared to the same quarter last year.
+As a group, research analysts expect that Power Integrations Inc will post 2.4 EPS for the current fiscal year.

-Several research analysts have issued reports on the stock.
-Zacks Investment Research upgraded shares of Power Integrations from a “hold” rating to a “buy” rating and set a $112.00 target price on the stock in a report on Wednesday, February 5th.
-Loop Capital upgraded shares of Power Integrations from a “hold” rating to a “buy” rating and raised their price target for the company from $83.00 to $102.00 in a report on Friday, October 25th.
-BidaskClub cut shares of Power Integrations from a “strong-buy” rating to a “buy” rating in a report on Wednesday, January 29th.
+Several equities research analysts recently issued reports on the stock.
+Zacks Investment Research raised shares of Power Integrations from a “hold” rating to a “buy” rating and set a $112.00 price target on the stock in a report on Wednesday, February 5th.
+Loop Capital raised shares of Power Integrations from a “hold” rating to a “buy” rating and lifted their price target for the company from $83.00 to $102.00 in a report on Friday, October 25th.
+BidaskClub lowered shares of Power Integrations from a “strong-buy” rating to a “buy” rating in a report on Wednesday, January 29th.
 Finally, Stifel Nicolaus set a $104.00 price target on shares of Power Integrations and gave the company a “buy” rating in a report on Friday, October 25th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and four have issued a buy rating to the company’s stock.
-Power Integrations presently has a consensus rating of “Hold” and an average target price of $93.60.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and a consensus target price of $93.60.

-Several large investors have recently added to or reduced their stakes in POWI.
-Municipal Employees Retirement System of Michigan boosted its stake in Power Integrations by 1.8% in the 4th quarter.
-Municipal Employees Retirement System of Michigan now owns 8,980 shares of the semiconductor company’s stock worth $888,000 after purchasing an additional 160 shares in the last quarter.
-Texas Permanent School Fund boosted its stake in Power Integrations by 0.8% in the 4th quarter.
-Texas Permanent School Fund now owns 20,125 shares of the semiconductor company’s stock worth $1,991,000 after purchasing an additional 161 shares in the last quarter.
-Eqis Capital Management Inc. boosted its stake in Power Integrations by 3.0% in the 3rd quarter.
-Eqis Capital Management Inc. now owns 5,895 shares of the semiconductor company’s stock worth $533,000 after purchasing an additional 169 shares in the last quarter.
-Cresset Asset Management LLC boosted its stake in Power Integrations by 5.6% in the 4th quarter.
-Cresset Asset Management LLC now owns 3,448 shares of the semiconductor company’s stock worth $341,000 after purchasing an additional 183 shares in the last quarter.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank boosted its stake in Power Integrations by 10.3% in the 4th quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 1,997 shares of the semiconductor company’s stock worth $198,000 after purchasing an additional 187 shares in the last quarter.
-Institutional investors and hedge funds own 97.30% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+BlackRock Inc. grew its holdings in Power Integrations by 0.7% during the 2nd quarter.
+BlackRock Inc. now owns 4,230,257 shares of the semiconductor company’s stock worth $339,182,000 after acquiring an additional 30,956 shares during the last quarter.
+Disciplined Growth Investors Inc. MN lifted its position in shares of Power Integrations by 0.6% in the 3rd quarter.
+Disciplined Growth Investors Inc. MN now owns 1,689,063 shares of the semiconductor company’s stock worth $152,742,000 after purchasing an additional 10,045 shares during the period.
+State Street Corp lifted its position in shares of Power Integrations by 5.5% in the 4th quarter.
+State Street Corp now owns 970,856 shares of the semiconductor company’s stock worth $96,027,000 after purchasing an additional 50,720 shares during the period.
+Robecosam AG lifted its position in shares of Power Integrations by 6.0% in the 3rd quarter.
+Robecosam AG now owns 516,000 shares of the semiconductor company’s stock worth $46,713,000 after purchasing an additional 29,000 shares during the period.
+Finally, Copeland Capital Management LLC lifted its position in shares of Power Integrations by 2.0% in the 4th quarter.
+Copeland Capital Management LLC now owns 369,569 shares of the semiconductor company’s stock worth $36,553,000 after purchasing an additional 7,341 shares during the period.
+97.30% of the stock is currently owned by hedge funds and other institutional investors.

 Power Integrations, Inc designs, develops, and markets analog and mixed-signal integrated circuits (ICs), and other electronic components and circuitry used in high-voltage power conversion worldwide.
 The company offers a range of alternating current to direct current (DC) power conversion products that address power supply ranging from less than 1 watt of output to approximately 500 watts of output for mobile-device chargers, consumer appliances, utility meters, LCD monitors, main and standby power supplies for desktop computers and TVs, and other consumer and industrial applications, as well as light-emitting diode lighting.